nopnop2002/esp-mesh-lite-examples/README.md

 # mesh_local_control
 esp-mesh-lite comes with [this](https://github.com/espressif/esp-mesh-lite/tree/master/examples/mesh_local_control) TCP client example.
+However, it does not include a server-side script.
 This is a TCP server script that can communicate with multiple ESP32s.
 You can try esp-mesh-lite now.